Pile Valley circuit

 - High clearance 4WD

-Soon you’ll be dwarfed by a forest dominated by beautiful stands of Fraser Island satinay nestled in lush rainforest.
+Soon you’ll be dwarfed by a forest dominated by beautiful stands of K'gari Satinay nestled in lush rainforest.
 Gaze up into the canopy and fully appreciate the majesty of these giants, which have watched over this landscape for centuries.
 During the late 1800s and early 1900s their borer-resistant timber was popular for wharves and jetties.
 The significance of the Pile Valley was recognised when it was declared a beauty spot in 1937.

 Return through sun-dappled rainforest and hoop pine plantation to the day-use area.

 This park is part of the K'gari (Fraser Island) World Heritage Area, famed for its exceptional natural beauty, outstanding examples of coastal dune landform development and evolutionary history.

 Getting there and getting around

 The Pile Valley circuit is on K'gari (Fraser Island), 15km off the coast of Hervey Bay and about 300km north of Brisbane.

 - The circuit starts on the Wanggoolba Creek boardwalk and follows the Fraser Island Great Walk to Pile Valley.